cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

-As the SDK implemented a solution for all applications using it, and we do not have users requesting local state sync that are running in production, we will not implement the generally applicable solution.
+As Cosmos SDK implemented a solution for all applications using it, and we do not have non-SDK in production users requesting this feature, at the moment we will not implement the generally applicable solution.

-This ADR will outline both, the solution implemented by the SDK, as well as a design proposal of a generally applicable solution, that can be later on picked up and implemented in CometBFT.
+This ADR will outline both the solution implemented by the SDK and a design proposal of a generally applicable solution, that can be later on picked up and implemented in CometBFT.

 ## Detailed Design